 This not only includes the messaging that you’ll use, but the tools you’ll use to spread the word.
 Promotion falls into six general categories: advertising, public relations/publicity, marketing/social media, promotions and events, collateral/marketing materials and your sales force.

 a.
 Advertising.
 This should include the promise you are making to your audience; i.e. what are you going to deliver that they want or need?
 What are the statements that back up your claims?
 What is the tone of your message – serious, playful, funny, accommodating, sympathetic?
 Why is this the right approach?
 What research supports these statements and this tone?

 b.
 Public Relations.
 This part of the plan outlines how you are going to get media coverage.
 Why is the public interested in your product or service?
 Why should a reporter want to report on it?
 What are you going to have to say about your product?
 How would you handle a media call?
 What are your key messages?
 This part of the plan involves press releases, features, interviews, opinion pieces, speeches, photos, etc. Think about what makes you newsworthy.

 c.
 Marketing.
 This includes email blasts, database marketing and social media such as Facebook, Twitter and blogs.
 The goal is to generate inquiries and leads, build an audience, raise general awareness and actually sell the product and service.

 d.
 Promotions and Events.
 This includes sales, temporary discounts, free gifts with a purchase, buy one/get one free, etc. It should include a calendar of your planned discounts, free samples, rebates, two-packs, sweepstakes, games, limited-time products, etc. Around these promotions, what events will support them?
-This can be a product launch, an in-store demo (visit a Costco to get schooled on this), a media event or online seminar to promote the product or service; the possibilities are endless.
+This can be a product launch, an in-store demo (Costco is the master of this), a media event or online seminar to promote the product or service; the possibilities are endless.
 Just remember that events can be expensive and really sap an already stretched marketing budget.